Summer Ayurveda: Your Complete Pitta Season Survival Guide

 Signs That Pitta Is Accumulating

-Watch for these signals as summer progresses:
+Watch for these signals as summer progresses.

 Physical signs:

-- Increased skin sensitivity, rashes, or sunburn
+- More skin sensitivity, rashes, sunburn

-- Acid reflux, heartburn, or loose stools
+- Acid reflux, heartburn, loose stools

 - Inflammation in joints or muscles